 What’s the difference between a Roth and traditional IRA?
 When does a Roth IRA make sense?
 Can I have both?
 TD Ameritrade can help you decide.

 Making retirement investment decisions can be a conundrum.
-You want to spend the money you earn, but at the same time you want to save enough for retirement.
-And once you’ve come to terms with putting aside money for retirement, there are so many choices—traditional IRA, Roth IRA, backdoor Roth IRA, etc. But you’re not limited to one choice.
-You may have access to an employer-sponsored retirement plan, but you can still consider investing in an Individual Retirement Account (IRA) to supplement contributions to your employer’s plan.
-And if you don’t have an employer-sponsored plan, an IRA can be the primary way to invest for retirement.
+You want to spend the money you earn, but at the same time, you want to save enough for retirement.
+And once you’ve come to terms with putting aside money for retirement, there are so many choices—traditional IRA, Roth IRA, backdoor Roth IRA, etc. But you’re not limited to just one .
+You may have access to an employer-sponsored retirement plan, but you can still consider investing in an individual retirement account (IRA) to supplement contributions to your employer’s plan.
+And if you don’t have an employer-sponsored plan, an IRA can be a primary way to invest for retirement.

-A good starting point would be to understand the similarities and differences between Roth and traditional IRAs.
-The contribution limits for traditional and Roth IRAs are the same: $6,000 (2020 and 2021), plus an additional $1,000 if you’re age 50 or older.
-And they have the same deadline: You have until April 15, 2021, to make a 2020 contribution.
+A good starting point would be to understand the similarities and differences between traditional and Roth IRAs.
+The contribution limits for traditional and Roth IRAs are $6,000 for 2022, $6,500 in 2023, plus an additional $1,000 if you’re age 50 or older.
+And you have until April 18, 2023, to make a 2022 contribution.

 However, traditional and Roth IRAs offer different features and potential tax benefits, which may make one more appealing to you than the other.